• start here

 👉🏼 For a complete run-down of ALL the camera gear we are currently using & loving, check out this post: Camera gear for travel photography: what we use as full-time travellers

-Patagonia can be wild, wet, and downright unpredictable—but with the right gear, you’ll be ready for whatever weather rolls through, whether you’re camping your way around the O or walking into the wind on the W. I hope this packing list helps you feel prepared, self-sufficient, and excited to take on one of the world’s most iconic trekking routes.
+Patagonia can be wild, wet, and downright unpredictable— but with the right gear, you’ll be ready for whatever weather rolls through.
+I hope this packing list helps you feel prepared, self-sufficient, and excited to take on either one of these iconic trekking routes!

 TAGS:outdoor packing liststrip-specific packing lists